-DWARVES: Because of their relatively small size, clumsy monsters like Ogres, Giants and the like will have a difficult time hitting Dwarves, so score only onehalf the usual hit points when a hit is scored.
+Because of their relatively small size, clumsy monsters like Ogres, Giants and the like will have a difficult time hitting Dwarves, so score only one half the usual hit points when a hit is scored.
 Any body of Dwarves will have one above average fighter for every 40 in the group, and to determine the level simply roll a six-sided die, the number of pips equalling the level of fighting of the dwarf.
 If in their lair the score will be adjusted so that 1 or 2 equals 3rd level, 3 or 4 equals 4th level and 5 or 6 equalling 5th and 6th levels respectively.
-For every level of fighting ability there will be a 10% chance that the dwarf will have a magic shield, magic armor, or a magic sword (die 1-4) or hammer (die 5,6).
-Unintelligent beasts may sometimes be used by Dwarves to form a part of their defenses (domesticated bears, wolves, or whatever at the referee's option).
-They are otherwise as outlined in CHAINMAIL.
+For every level of fighting ability there will be a 10% chance that the Dwarf will have a magic shield, magic armor, or a magic sword (die 1-4) or hammer (die 5,6).
+Unintelligent beasts may sometimes be used by Dwarves to form a part of their defences (domesticated bears, wolves, or whatever at the referee's option).